 Non-Local Potentials for Subsystem DFT

-Interactions between subsystems, covalent bonds as well as weak van der Waals, are tough to get with Subsystem DFT.
+Interactions between subsystems, covalent bonds as well as weak van der Waals, are challenging for subsystem DFT when semilocal nonadditive functionals are employed.
 This project involves the development of non-local orbital-free and orbital-dependent embedding potentials for the correct treatment of these interactions between subsystems.